Learning Abroad Center

 The internship or research experience is the cornerstone of the MSID program.
 Your placement will be with an organization engaged in grassroots work related to your chosen international development theme.

 During the classroom phase, the on-site staff will review your interests and attempt to place you with an organization whose goals match your objectives.
 Most requests within a general field can be accommodated, but adjustments may be made based on availability.
 You will work at least 25 hours each week.
-Details about the internship and research process are in the Program Handbook.
+Details about the internship and research process are in the Program Handbook (PDF).

 See a description of past internship and research placements.
 The chart below will help you differentiate between an internship and a research placement.